uswitch/blueshift/README.md

 Blueshift creates a temporary Amazon Redshift Copy manifest that lists all the data files found as mandatory for importing, this also makes it very efficient when loading lots of files into a highly distributed cluster.

+## TODO

+* Change `KeyWatcher` to identify when directories are deleted, can exit the watcher process and remove from the list of watched directories.
+If it's added again later can then just create a new process.

 ## Authors

 * [Paul Ingles](https://github.com/pingles) ([@pingles](http://twitter.com/pingles))